A new chapter of producing traditional wine with green equipment gives hope for a brighter future

 In the near future, the company will make use of high-performance European technology and continue with the production of its exquisite wines while at the same time reducing its energy expenses by 41% in comparison with the market average and contributing to a CO2 saving of 3 tonnes per year.

 “It would have been difficult, if not impossible, to establish a new production site without access to GEFF financing, the State Subsidy Programme and the professional support of our partner financial institution.
-With the support of our vendor, we hope to resume the installation of equipment without delay and begin with production already this year,” affirms Ms Ani Khachatryan, the company representative.
+With the support of our vendor, we hope to resume the installation of equipment without delay and begin with production already this year,” affirms Mr Grigoriy Avetisyan, the company founder.

 This project was supported by the Green Climate Fund (GCF).